Wolves summer transfer window 2025: Top targets, budget, most likely signing and top priority

 Budgets

-While Pereira will have money to spend this summer, it should not be assumed that he will have a considerable transfer warchest courtesy of Cunha's exit and Ait-Nouri's likely departure.
+While Pereira will have money to spend this summer, it should not be assumed that he will have a considerable transfer warchest courtesy of Cunha's exit and Ait-Nouri's departure.

-In the region of £40m to £45m was spent on three fresh faces during the winter transfer window, while Wolves are exercising their €30m (£25.3m) to sign Celta Vigo loanee Jorgen Strand Larsen this summer.
+In the region of £40m to £45m was spent on three fresh faces during the winter transfer window, while Wolves are exercising their £25.3m option to sign Celta Vigo loanee Strand Larsen this summer.

-The money from Cunha's sale is coming through three instalments, essentially meaning that Wolves will only receive just over £20m this summer, and 50% of any transfer fee generated for Ait-Nouri will be going to his former club Angers.
+The money from Cunha's sale is coming through three instalments, essentially meaning that Wolves will only receive just over £20m this summer, and 50% of the transfer fee generated for Ait-Nouri will be going to his former club Angers.

-Furthermore, parting ways with three big-earners could see approximately £200,000 per week saved on the wage bill, providing Wolves with considerable room for manoeuvre.
+Furthermore, parting ways with big-earners could see approximately £200,000 per week saved on the wage bill, providing Wolves with considerable room for manoeuvre.

 Most likely signings